Divyanshu-Bhatt/EE2100-Matrix-Theory/Assignment10/Assignment10.md

 \end{bmatrix}
 $$

-As we can see from the above example that the eigenvectors are independent of each other but the eigenvalues are not distinct.
+Clearly, the eigenvectors are independent of each other but the eigenvalues are not distinct.
 Thus, the given proposition is false.

 The converse of the above proposition is true i.e if the eigenvalues are distinct then the eigenvectors are independent of each other.

 ## Question 5
-Given matrix as follows:
+The matrix given is as follows:

 $$
 \mathbf{A}=\begin{bmatrix}